Aerial view of a bushfire near Dirranbandi

 Conditions are not expected to ease for days, with another escalation predicted on Thursday as a trough moves across northern NSW to Queensland with border town Goondiwindi reaching 40C.

-Mr Millington warned the next 48 hours would be the most challenging for fire crews across the state due to the risk of fresh blazes erupting.
+Mr Millington warned the next 48 hours would be the most challenging due to the risk of fresh blazes erupting.

 “We are monitoring conditions very closely, not just today, but the next 48 hours for various areas across the state, including those southwestern parts.”